Rules

 Download Rules

-Create rules for websites, file kinds, extensions, or filename patterns so repeat downloads follow repeat behavior.
+Create rules for websites, file kinds, extensions, or filename patterns, with active-rule checks that keep contradictory rules from running together.

 Teach Downloads Butler your habits once.
 It will not ask existential follow-up questions.